greenelab/deep-review/sections/07_conclusions.md

 [@doi:10.1001/jama.2016.17216], diabetic macular edema [@doi:10.1001/jama.2016.17216], tuberculosis [@doi:10.1148/radiol.2017162326],
-and skin lesion [@doi:10.1038/nature21056] classifiers are highly accurate and comparable to clinician performance in the latter case. `TODO: more imaging examples or other examples that might be at or close to "transformative"?`
+and skin lesion [@doi:10.1038/nature21056] classifiers are highly accurate and comparable to clinician performance in the latter case.

 In other domains, perfect accuracy will not be required because deep learning will be used primarily to prioritize experiments and assist discovery.
 For